Wesleyan-Soft-Robots-Lab/Capacitive-Sensing-Sleeve/README.md

 # Capacitive-Sensing-Sleeve
-This repository contains documentation and up-to-date arduino and python scripts to control the xArm via capacitive sensors.
+This repository contains documentation, fabrication guides, and arduino and python scripts to control the xArm using the sensors sleeve.

 It also consolidates relevant work done in:
 * [Katelyns repository](https://github.com/Wesleyan-Soft-Robots-Lab/kmccall-sensor-computation/tree/main)